 - Reporting false information on a consumer’s credit report

 - Contacting the debtor by “embarrassing media”

-- Communication with third parties, such as the debtor’s family, friends
+- Communication with third parties, such as the debtor’s family, friends or employer

 - Failure to cease communication after a written request to stop

 As a consumer, you have rights.
 If you feel that these may have been violated, or if you are facing overwhelming debt and are considering bankruptcy, a St. Petersburg bankruptcy lawyer at LeavenLaw can help.
 We may be able to help you in recovering up to $1,000 under the Fair Debt Collection Practices Act as well as having the debt collector pay for attorneys’ fees and more.
 Our firm represents clients throughout Tampa, Clearwater and St. Petersburg, Florida so call us today!